buckyoung/CS1501-Assignments/README.md

 The expressions are then normalized (disjunctively ) and evaluated according to the initial, given truth values.

 ###Assignment 3
 Solver of the 8puzzle problem using an A* algorithm.
-Both utilizing the Manhattan and Hamming priority functions for the best-first search.
+Both utilizing the Manhattan and Hamming priority functions for a best-first search.

+###Assignment 4
+Working with undirectional graphs and weighted edges.
+Read a "network" (graph) from a file with V vertices and E edges.
+Get user input in order to change the network: "clients" (vertices) go UP or DOWN, "latency" (weight on edge) changes, reports are created (shortest paths, Eulerian tours/paths, MSTs).